Skip to main content

 • Coach, MCG Office for Faculty Success

-Lisa Leggio, MD is the Associate Director of OFS.
-She is a professor in the Department of Pediatrics with over 20 years of experience as a general pediatrician.
-She was the Director of Pediatric Student Education for 18 years and currently serves as the Vice Chair for Faculty Development in Pediatrics and a Longitudinal Career Advisor in Academic Affairs.
-Leggio has been a certified Healthcare Peer Coaching Practitioner™ through the Physician Coaching Institute since 2021.
-She completed a 30-hour COMSEP COACH Certificate program through the Council on Medical Student Education in Pediatrics and a 12-hour Coaching 101 program through the MCG Education Innovation Institute in 2023.
-She completed executive coach training through the Center for Executive Coaching and is accruing the experience hours required to become board certified with the International Coaching Federation (ICF).
+Lisa Leggio, MD is the Assistant Dean of MCG Office of Faculty Affairs and Success and directs their coaching program.
+She is a professor in the Department of Pediatrics with over 20 years of experience as a board-certified pediatrician.
+She was the Director of Pediatric Student Education for 18 years and currently serves as the Vice Chair for Faculty Development in Pediatrics and is a Longitudinal Career Advisor in Academic Affairs.
+Dr. Leggio is a Certified Executive Coach and credentialed as an Associate Certified Coach (ACC) with the International Coaching Federation (ICF).
+She enjoys coaching on just about anything, but particularly career vision, transitions, goal setting, imposter syndrome, time management, prioritization, communication, and burnout.

 photo of Katherine Grego, MEd